“Jesus wept.” John 11:35 (NIV)

 Romans 12:15-16a, "Rejoice with those who rejoice; mourn with those who mourn.
 Live in harmony with one another."
 (NIV)

-Think of someone in your life who is going through a really tough situation.
-How can you make a difference in their life today?
+Think of someone in your life who’s going through a really tough situation.
+Prayerfully ask God how you can make a difference in their life right now.
+You can also let us know how we can be praying for you, here.